kubevela/catalog/README.md

 Community users can install and use these addons by the following way:

-* [Verified Addons](/addons): when a pull request merged, the changes of these addon will be automatically synced to the OSS bucket, and serving in the [official addon registry](https://addons.kubevela.net).
+* [Verified Addons](/addons): when a pull request merged, the changes of these addon will be automatically packaged and synced to the OSS bucket, and serving in the [official addon registry](https://addons.kubevela.net).
 This will be displayed in vela CLI by `vela addon list` or VelaUX as follows.
   ![image](https://user-images.githubusercontent.com/2173670/160372119-3e62044c-ce93-428d-9681-a91f0742bbaf.png)

-* [Experimental Addons](/experimental/addons): the experimental addons will also be synced to the OSS bucket automatically, but in the  `experimental` folder, you need to add the experimental registry manually to use it.
+* [Experimental Addons](/experimental/addons): the experimental addons will also be packaged and synced to the OSS bucket automatically, but in the  `experimental` folder, you need to add the experimental registry manually to use it.
   ```
   vela addon registry add experimental --type=helm --endpoint=https://addons.kubevela.net/experimental/
   ```